virtualidentityag/vi-frontend-hub/src/testing.md

 ## TDD

 ### Challenge
-Starting With TDD.
-Write a test for a function that checks if a dashed string is converted to camel case.
+Starting with TDD: Write a test for a function that checks if a dashed string is converted to camel case.

 `_Convert_me_to_camel_case_ => convertMeToCamelCase`